 Literally and figuratively, the “big things” are often the equipment you may utilize first, and you want to be able to keep them handy.

-• Portable Defibrillator/Monitor - You can make quick decisions on how to proceed with the code when you are able to assess your patient’s cardiac rhythm and respiratory status.
+• Portable Defibrillator/Monitor – Assessing your patient’s cardiac rhythm and respiratory status can help you make quick decisions on how to proceed.
 If you determine that your patient is in a lethal cardiac rhythm, you’ll be ready to go.
 Make certain to have pediatric pads available as well.

-• Portable suction machine- This will allow you to clear your patient’s airway quickly and prepare for possible intubation or other advanced airway placement.
+• Portable suction machine – will allow you to clear your patient’s airway quickly and prepare for possible intubation or other advanced airway placement.

 • Oxygen tank- Once the airway is patent, you can crank open your oxygen tank and deliver oxygen by the appropriate means.